Homeless Link Excellence Awards 2019

 Demonstrating that your project or service is responsive to changing requirements, policies or developments in practice to ensure that it remains as effective and efficient as possible.

-The deadline for submissions is 5pm on Friday 4 May 2018.
-Entries that have been shortlisted will be notified week beginning 21 May.
-The awards dinner, where the winner, runner-up and third placed entry will be announced, is on Tuesday 3 July at our annual conference, Under One Roof.
+The deadline for submissions is 5pm on Friday 8 March 2019.
+Entries that have been shortlisted will be notified week beginning 22 April.
+The awards dinner, where the winner will be announced, is on Tuesday 2 July at our annual conference, Under One Roof.
 Entering the awards does not entitle the organisation to a free place at our conference, Under One Roof.

 We are pleased to have a panel of third sector professionals judging our awards.
 Our judges are:

-- Kate Alaway, Conferences & Events Manager, Homeless Link
+- Kate Alaway, Head of Member Services, Homeless Link

 - Jaishree Mistry, Investment Manager, Homeless Link